Japan, South Korea renew ties at Tokyo summit

 Japan and South Korea have long had disputes over the 1910-1945 Japanese colonization of the Korean Peninsula and atrocities during World War II, which included forced prostitution of “comfort women” for Japanese soldiers, and territorial disputes over a cluster of islands.
 Ties reached a nadir when the South Korean Supreme Court ordered Japanese companies to pay compensation to Korean victims or bereaved relatives in 2018, and Japan imposed trade sanctions on South Korea shortly after.

-Japanese export controls had covered fluorinated polyimides, which are used in organic light-emitting diode (OLED) screens for TVs and smartphones, and photoresist and hydrogen fluoride, used for making semiconductors.
+Japanese export controls had covered fluorinated polyimides, which are used in OLED screens for TVs and smartphones, and photoresist and hydrogen fluoride, used for making semiconductors.

 REGION IN FLUX AS WASHINGTON, BEIJING TUSSLE FOR INFLUENCE

+The summit comes as a series of dramatic events underscores what Kishida called a “severe security environment.”

+Kishida also said Japan and South Korea had agreed to resume defense dialogue and vice-ministerial strategic talks, while also restarting a process of trilateral communication among Japan, South Korea and China

 Washington will welcome better Japan-South Korea ties, as feuding over historical issues has undermined a U.S. push to reinforce its alliances in Asia.
-Washington apparently worked to bring about today’s summit, and Thursday began joint anti-submarine warfare drills with South Korea and Japan as well as Canada and India.
+The three countries began joint anti-submarine warfare drills Thursday, joined by Canada and India.

-China’s dispute with Japan over tiny islands in the East China Sea also heated up Thursday, as both sides accused the other of violating their maritime territory after China coast guard vessels entered waters around an uninhabited island group that Japan controls and calls the Senkakus, and which Beijing also claims and calls the Diaoyu Islands.
-The islands are just north of Taiwan, which also claims them as its own.
+North Korean launched a missile early Thursday, just before Yoon departed for Tokyo.
+The intercontinental ballistic missile was launched on a steep trajectory to avoid other countries' territory and fell into open waters off Japan’s northern island of Hokkaido.
+It was likely intended to send a message both about the summit and the joint military exercises.

+Yoon faces criticism at home from people who say he compromised too much, and rallies in Seoul opposing the deal were attended by a few dozen people.

 After his arrival Thursday, Yoon attended a reception hosted by the Korean Residents’ Union in Japan.
-Hundreds of thousands of ethnic Korean residents of Japan, many of them descendants of those forcibly brought here during the war, called for better ties as relations affect their lives here.
+Hundreds of thousands of ethnic Korean residents of Japan, many of them descendants of those forcibly brought there during the war, called for better ties as relations affect their lives.

 On Thursday, a powerful Japanese business lobby, Keidanren, or the Japan Business Federation, also announced that it and its South Korean counterpart have agreed to each establish private funds for bilateral projects such as youth exchanges.
 Keidanren said they aim to start with funding worth 100 million yen ($752,420).